withastro/docs/src/pages/en/reference/integrations-reference.md

 ## Usage

-Astro integrations are always added through the `integrations` property in your  `astro.config.js` file.
+Astro integrations are always added through the `integrations` property in your  `astro.config.mjs` file.

 There are three common ways to add an integration to your Astro project:
 1. Import an installed npm package integration.